Overview

 At the beginning of each job, you’ll see connection information in the Setup runner step:

-Simply copy and run the command in your terminal to connect.
+Simply copy and run the command in your terminal to connect using your GitHub SSH key.

 Simplify connections with SSH config